shreya8040/shreya8040.github.io/README.md

 mail@withshreya.tech | [LinkedIn](https://www.linkedin.com/in/shreya-r-0399ab2a1/) | [Portfolio](www.withshreya.tech)

-$${\color{red}Red}$$
-**About Me**
+##**About Me**

 _A passionate and versatile Computer Science student with a strong foundation in both technical and creative fields.
-My twin passions for art and technology drive my work in software development, User interface and experience design and other fields that lie at the intersection of these fields.
+My twin passions for art and technology drive my work in software development, user interface and experience design and other fields that lie at the intersection of these fields.
 I am fascinated by the rapid developments in science and tech and like to keep up with them - from new consumer tech devices and software to latest breakthroughs like AI.
 I am skilled in various programming and scripting languages and I am continuously learning and coding in different domains, eager to contribute my creativity and problem-solving skills to the tech world._

-**Education**
+##**Education**

 Dayananda Sagar College of Engineering
    Computer Science and Business Systems, in progress - expected 2027

-**Skills**
+##**Skills**

 _Technical_